michel-adelino/scrapping/QUICK_REFERENCE.md

 # Check slots for NYC with 6 guests
 sqlite3 /opt/scrapping/availability.db "SELECT COUNT(*) FROM availability_slots WHERE city = 'NYC' AND guests = 6;"

+# Check which guest counts have data in the database
+sqlite3 /opt/scrapping/availability.db "SELECT guests, COUNT(*) FROM availability_slots GROUP BY guests ORDER BY guests;"

+# Check guest counts 7 and 8 specifically
+sqlite3 /opt/scrapping/availability.db "SELECT city, guests, COUNT(*) FROM availability_slots WHERE guests IN (7, 8) GROUP BY city, guests ORDER BY city, guests;"

+# Check if tasks have run for guest counts 7 and 8
+sqlite3 /opt/scrapping/availability.db "SELECT guests, COUNT(*) as tasks, SUM(CASE WHEN status = 'SUCCESS' THEN 1 ELSE 0 END) as successful FROM scraping_tasks WHERE guests IN (7, 8) GROUP BY guests;"
 ```

 ### Useful SQL Queries (inside sqlite3)